otam-mato/projects_landing_page/README.md

 ✍️ 8. **[Building CICD pipeline with Jenkins to deploy the app on Kubernetes AWS EKS.
 Testing with MochaJS+ChaiJS libraries](https://github.com/otam-mato/nodejs_mysql_web_app_jenkins_AWS)**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the current installment, I am building CICD pipeline with Jenkins to deploy the app on Kubernetes.
 Implement testing stages (unit and end-to-end testing) with MochaJS and ChaiJS<br><br>
 ✍️ 9. **[Implementing DevSecOps stages and re-building the CICD pipeline to deploy the app on Azure AKS](https://github.com/otam-mato/nodejs_mysql_web_app_jenkins_azure_devsecops)**<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the current installment, I am re-building the CICD pipeline to deploy the app on AKS Azure and integrating DevSecOps stages to scan the app for vulnerabilities.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the current installment, I am re-building the CICD pipeline to deploy the app on AKS Azure and integrating DevSecOps stages to scan the app for vulnerabilities using Trivy, SonarQube and OWASP dependency check.<br>

 ✍️ 10.**[Deploying with HELM on Azure AKS](https://github.com/otam-mato/nodejs_mysql_web_app_helm_azure_aks_deployment)**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the current installment, I am deploying the web application on MS Azure AKS using HELM.
 Subsequently, I am introducing the second version of the app and then rollback to the first version.